Marketing Mistakes to Avoid

 A cardinal sin in marketing is not tracking the leads brought in by your efforts.
 Without properly monitoring which channels brought in the most leads and the highest-quality shoppers, you’re unable to decide which efforts should be doubled down on and which expenses can be safely cut.

-Modern tracking technologies allow you to accurately measure important conversion events including phone calls, website forms, and e-commerce sales – while assigning credit to the sources from which these shoppers arrived.
+Modern tracking technologies accurately measure important conversion events including phone calls, website forms, and e-commerce sales – while assigning credit to the sources from which these shoppers arrived.

 For example, if you’re advertising on Google and social media, you’d want to go beyond basic metrics such as ad displays and ad clicks to understand what these visitors did after seeing the ad.
 Hypothetically, you might find social ads brought in more visitors to your site, but that visitors from Google were twice as likely to purchase something from you.
 In that simplified case, you might consider shifting some funds away from social ads and toward Google.